kevL/yata/ReadMe.txt

 loadchanged cells, as well as selected and created rows, various texts, etc etc etc, be a bit wary when changing colors away from their default value.
 Desired changes to colors could hide visual cues that Yata wants to inform you about.

+The Color Selector dialog has a dropdown that lists your operating system colors but Yata does not store exact references to those colors; instead they will be converted to RGB values in Colors.Cfg.
+Therefore changing such a color in your operating system does not actually change the color in Yata - it would need to be reselected and reapplied with the Color Selector.

 If the Colors.Cfg file does not exist Yata should run okay with its default colors.